raddad772/raddad772.github.io/_posts/2022-09-03-timers-in-javascript.md

 That all sounds easy, right?
 It would be!

 ### How do we wait?
-In Computer Science, there's generallys two ways to wait: a busy-wait, where we're checking a timer over and over and over, and a sleep method, which allows other threads to use the CPU execution resources while we're asleep.
+In computer science, there's generally two ways to wait: a busy-wait, where we're checking a timer over and over and over, and a sleep method, which allows other threads to use the CPU execution resources while we're asleep.
 By default, PCs schedule threads in 1ms slices anyway, so you'll get pretty close to your 16.67ms if you just measure frame time and sleep the rest.

 Unless, of course, you're using JavaScript.